 An often repeated claim – from buyers of fake frames, and even some low-rent vendors – is that counterfeited big-brand bike frames are made in the same factories as the genuine articles.
 This is tosh.
 Gold-plated tosh.
 With bells on.
 This was confirmed to BikeBiz by the main manufacturer of fake Pinarellos.

 Chinese manufacturers sculpting hundreds of thousands of high-end carbon frames for leading marques would be risking far too much to make fakes.

 The Asian composites manufacturing scene is complex but, for simplicity’s sake, there are three carbon factory tiers in China: "cream," "competent," and "cowboy."

 State-of-the-art manufacturers – such as Giant, Ten Tech Composites, G&M Carbon Components, Quest, Topkey, and Carbotec – are in the cream-of-the-crop tier, and make for many of the world’s top cycling brands.
 In the middle are the competent companies making carbon frames for mid-ranking bike brands, and which also make "open-mold" frames.
 The third tier of factories is the cowboy outfits churning out carbon-fibre frames that, on the surface, look fine but which, on bad days, could be anything but.

 It is the cowboy factories – without lucrative contracts with overseas bike brands – which are churning out the fake frames.
-It's this tier which pays scant regard to workers' rights, and couldn't care less about end-user safety.
+It is this tier which pays scant regard to workers’ rights, and couldn’t care less about end-user safety.